brunsviga13rk/thesis/src/webapp.typ

         inset: (top: 0.5em, bottom: 0.15em, right: 0.5em)),
     [
         Since an interactive visualization of the machine is to be part of the project capabilities for @3D rendering are required.
-Preferrably by using native hardware based acceleration through a graphics library.
+Preferably by using native hardware based acceleration through a graphics library.
         For the projects web based architecture native graphics libraries such as OpenGL or Vulkan fall short as they cannot be used.
-Modern day web browsers generally implement @WebGL. @WebGL is a wrapper around @OpenGLES2 implementing low level functions for rendering lines, triangels and making use of shader pipelines @mdn_WebGL.
-The use of @WebGL requires at least an @HTML 5 compatible browser @OpenGLES2Reference_2025.
+Modern day web browsers generally implement @WebGL. @WebGL is a wrapper around @OpenGLES2 implementing low level functions for rendering lines, triangles and making use of shader pipelines @mdn_WebGL.
+The use of @WebGL requires at least a @HTML 5 compatible browser @OpenGLES2Reference_2025.
         Three.js, as a library, uses @WebGL in order provide higher level functions to draw entire meshes of triangles, create perspective cameras, physically based materials and lightning @Three_2025.
-Using Three allows to render a physically based model of the machine without having to invest time and effort into developing said mechanism in a half baked manner due to time constraints.
+Using Three allows+ rendering a physically based model of the machine without having to invest time and effort into developing said mechanism in a half-baked manner due to time constraints.
     ]
 )